 - Production Systems: transitioning to organic

-Our objectives were to (1) evaluate heirloom potato varieties for their immediate value in low-input potato cropping systems, and for the resilience of their performance across multiple environments; and (2) characterize the genetic diversity of heirloom potato varieties to determine the potential for crop improvement through a breeding program for low-input cropping systems.
+Objective 2: Characterize the genetic diversity of potato varieties to determine the potential for crop improvement through a breeding program for low-input cropping systems.

 We will characterize the genetic diversity of the 100 selected varieties from the SSE collection, using amplified fragment length polymorphisms (AFLP) and the single nucleotide polymorphism (SNP) marker platform developed in recent years by the potato breeding

 community as part of the Solanaceae Coordinated Agriculture Project (SolCAP).
 This work will generate a large genotypic and phenotypic data set that can be used in conjunction with data from the SolCAP project to identify molecular markers potentially useful for early generation selection during cultivar development.
 Our improved understanding of the genetic diversity in the SSE potato collection as it relates to phenotype stability and other useful traits is a short term outcome that will provide breeders with an understanding of the type of genetic diversity available from the SSE potato collection and the best way to measure and utilize it.
 Both the SNP and AFLP data sets will provide dense markers which, when evaluated along with phenotypic data, will allow evaluation of associations between DNA sequences and traits of interest to organic farmers, such as disease resistance.
 The SNP dataset will be especially valuable because